 “IROCK’s closed-circuit design offers the option to recirculate material that needs further sizing,” Linley explained.
 “The design is meant to boost productivity by up to 20 percent, and can achieve rates of up to 350 tons per hour (TPH).
 Considering this feature alone, it was easy to see the machine would allow greater production in less time.
 And, with less time spent producing the tonnage of RAP needed, we would being looking at lowering our labor costs and reducing operational expenses.”

 After seeing the machine in operation, Linley quickly confirmed it would boost production rates for Superior.
 Recyclable asphalt is commonly trucked to Superior’s sites in sizes ranging from 1 ½ to 18-inch chunks, and the company spends a lot of time crushing the material down to the ¾-inch size needed for the asphalt mix.
 Linley found that material could transfer through the machine more efficiently when he set the crusher slightly wider and placed larger screens – 1¼-inch and 1-inch – on the top two decks, rather than the ¾-inch needed.

-With this configuration, 10 to 15 percent of the material requires further sizing, which would become a time-consuming dilemma in many cases.
-However, IROCK’s two-deck automatic return conveyor, oversize material is brought back to the crusher for re-sizing.
+With this configuration, 10-15 percent of the material requires further sizing, which would become a time-consuming dilemma in many cases.
+However, IROCK’s exclusive two-deck automatic return conveyor, oversize material is brought back to the crusher for re-sizing.